Atahualpa (ship): Second voyage

-News of the attack spread quickly along the coast and by 27 June there were six New England trading vessels at Nahwitti, three belonging to the Lyman Company, Atahualpa, under David Adams, Vancouver, under Thomas Brown, and Lydia, under Samuel Hill, and the vessels Juno, Pearl, and Mary.
+News of the attack spread quickly along the coast and by 27 June there were six New England trading vessels at Nahwitti, three belonging to the Lyman Company, Atahualpa, under David Adams, Vancouver, under Thomas Brown, and Lydia, under Samuel Hill, and the vessels Juno, under John DeWolf, Pearl, and Mary.
 Between all the ships a plan was devised to make up the lost crew of Atahualpa with men from other ships, and to establish a new hierarchy of command.

 The supercargo of Lydia, Isaac Hurd, was happy to volunteer to transfer to Atahualpa.
 He and Captain Hill had become bitter enemies during the voyage of the Lydia.
 Hill refused to let Hurd go.
 It was agreed that Atahualpa, with David Adams as captain, would sail immediately to Canton.
 Two days were spent preparing Atahualpa for the voyage.
 The ship's guns and cargo were moved to the Vancouver.
 On 3 July Brown and Hurd decided that it would be in the best interest of their employer if the cargos of Vancouver and Lydia were consolidated and one of the ships accompany Atahualpa to Canton.
 Since Vancouver was larger and could easily take Lydias cargo, but not the reverse, they argued that the Captain Hill of the Lydia should give up his cargo and sail for Canton.
 As supercargo of the Lydia Hurd was in charge of the cargo, and so went to inform Captain Hill of the decision.
 Hill reacted with extreme anger and threats of violence.
 After several days and attempts to persuade Hill to comply with the plan, Hill still refused to transfer any of the cargo.
 In the end he allowed Hurd to transfer to Atahualpa, allowing him on board Lydia only to get his personal clothing.
 When Hurd came on board to do so Captain Hill stood over him the entire time with a club, ready to strike.
 Watching this from the Vancouver, Captain Brown threw up his hands and declared he would never have anything to do with Hill again.

 The Lydia's cook, who had also suffered under Captain Hill, snuck away to Atahualpa.
 As Atahualpa began to sail away, without the escort Brown and Hurd had wanted, Captain Hill approached in a boat and demanded to come aboard to get his cook.
 David Adams refused.
 Once Atahualpa was out of Hill's reach the cook came on deck and waved.

 From Nahwitti Atahualpa sailed to Canton and then back to Boston, arriving home in late December 1805.

 The attack and its aftermath were documented in various ship logs and other records.
 Ebenezer Clinton's journal of the Atahualpa and Vancouver includes a song memorializing the event, called The Bold Northwestman.